UPstartDeveloper/pagerank-graph-model/README.md

 ## Resources

-For more information explaining how PageRank works, and why you should care (as either a user or web developer), please checkout [this awesome article on Search Engine Land](https://searchengineland.com/what-is-google-pagerank-a-guide-for-searchers-webmasters-11068).
+For more information explaining how PageRank works, and why you should care (as either a businessperson or web developer), please checkout:

+1. [This awesome article on Search Engine Land](https://searchengineland.com/what-is-google-pagerank-a-guide-for-searchers-webmasters-11068), explaining PageRank for SEO's.

+2. [A 5 minute explanation of PageRank](https://youtu.be/-mUI1g5PZXI) from Matt Cutts, the former Head of the Web Spam team at Google.

+3. [Zach Star's explanation of PageRank](https://youtu.be/qxEkY8OScYY) uses adjaceny matrices to explain the algorithm.
+This explanation most closely resembles what is used in this project.